FAQ / Troubleshooting

 The Mackie Control device type can be edited using the Mackie tab in a Global Settings button.

-The trick is to define multiple Mackie Control devices in your daw and the plugin.
-The setup in your daw is, of course, dependent on which daw you have.
-In the plugin, you "define a Mackie Control device" by selecting the device in any Mackie Control button and assigning midi ports to it.
-You don't need to have any active Stream Deck buttons for each device; once you have defined midi ports for a device, it will be active in the background, and the midi port will be monitored for messages.
+The trick is to define multiple Mackie Control devices in your DAW and the plugin.
+The setup in your DAW depends on which DAW you are using.
+In the plugin, you "define a Mackie Control device" by selecting the device in any Mackie Control button and assigning MIDI ports to it.
+You don't need to have any active Stream Deck buttons for each device; once you have defined MIDI ports for a device, it will be active in the background, and the MIDI port will be monitored for messages.

-Selected channel buttons can be defined for any Mackie device; regardless of which device they are defined for, they will span all channels covered by the defined Mackie devices.
+Selected channel buttons can be assigned to any Mackie device; regardless of which device they are assigned to, they will cover all channels of the defined Mackie devices.

 Important!
-Two Mackie devices cannot use the same midi ports; this is a restriction in the Mackie Control protocol.
-When selecting midi ports for one device in the plugin, any ports used by other Mackie devices (in the plugin) are shown reddish and are disabled in the dropdown list, so it is impossible to define two Mackie devices that use the same midi ports.
-When configuring your daw, please ensure that no two Mackie devices use the same ports.
+Two Mackie devices cannot share the same MIDI ports; this is a restriction in the Mackie Control protocol.
+When selecting MIDI ports for one device in the plugin, any ports used by other Mackie devices (within the plugin) are shown in red and are disabled in the dropdown list, making it impossible to assign the same MIDI ports to two Mackie devices.
+When configuring your DAW, ensure that no two Mackie devices are assigned the same ports.

-Tip: Active Mackie devices (i.e., with defined midi ports) will try to connect to the midi ports, monitor incoming messages and keep track of the state of all buttons, faders, pots, and LCDs for that device.
-This uses system resources in your computer; negligible, but still unnecessary if it isn't needed.
-If you have defined a Mackie device in the plugin that is no longer needed, you can disable the device by selecting "No MIDI Input/No MIDI Output" for that device.
+Tip: Active Mackie devices (i.e., with defined MIDI ports) will attempt to connect to the MIDI ports, monitor incoming messages, and track the status of all buttons, faders, pots, and LCDs for that device.
+This uses system resources on your computer; it's negligible but still unnecessary if not needed.
+If you have defined a Mackie device in the plugin that is no longer required, you can disable it by selecting "No MIDI Input/No MIDI Output" for that device.

-Two Mackie devices cannot use the same midi ports; this is a restriction in the Mackie Control protocol.
-When selecting midi ports for one device in the plugin, any ports used by other Mackie devices (in the plugin) are shown reddish and are disabled in the dropdown list, so it is impossible to define two Mackie devices that use the same midi ports.
+Two Mackie devices cannot share the same MIDI ports; this is a limitation of the Mackie Control protocol.
+When selecting MIDI ports for one device in the plugin, any ports used by other Mackie devices (in the plugin) appear in red and are disabled in the dropdown list, making it impossible to assign the same MIDI ports to two Mackie devices.

-If you need to assign a disabled midi port to a specific Mackie Control device, please unselect it from whichever Mackie Control device (in the plugin) currently has it assigned.
+If you need to assign a disabled MIDI port to a specific Mackie Control device, please unassign it from the current Mackie Control device (in the plugin) that has it assigned.

-When using multiple Mackie devices, the plugin expects the devices to handle the channels numerically, i.e., device 1 handles the first eight channels, device 2 handles the following eight channels, and so on.
-When switching from, e.g., channel 8 to channel 9 (with two Mackie devices in the plugin), the plugin makes the switch by going from the last channel on device 1 to the first channel on device 2.
+When using multiple Mackie devices, the plugin expects the devices to handle channels numerically.
+For example, device 1 manages the first eight channels, device 2 manages the next eight, and so on.
+When switching from, say, channel 8 to channel 9 (with two Mackie devices in the plugin), the plugin transitions by moving from the last channel on device 1 to the first channel on device 2.

-If you have a configuration where the Mackie devices do not handle the channels in numerical order, you need to order the Mackie devices the same way as in the daw; otherwise, the channel switches will be wrong when going from one device to another.
+If your Mackie devices don't handle channels in numerical order, you need to arrange the Mackie devices the same way as in the DAW; otherwise, channel switches will be incorrect when moving from one device to another.

 To change the device order in the plugin, open the Mackie tab in a Global Settings button.
-The Mackie devices can be reordered by drag-drop; click-hold a section header for a Mackie device, drag and drop it where it should be.
+The Mackie devices can be rearranged by drag-and-drop; click and hold a section header for a Mackie device, then drag and drop it to the desired location.

-loopMidi in Windows has a feedback detection that shuts down the port if it detects traffic that indicates a midi feedback loop.
-The Mackie Control protocol is exceptionally chatty, and I have, on a couple of occasions, had the port disabled due to a suspected feedback loop.
-On these occasions, it is a false detection since there is no loop; it's only the protocol that sends a lot of data.
+loopMidi in Windows has feedback detection that shuts down the port if it detects traffic indicating a midi feedback loop.
+The Mackie Control protocol is very chatty, and I have, on a few occasions, had the port disabled due to a suspected feedback loop.
+In these cases, it's a false detection because there is no loop; it's just the protocol sending a lot of data.

-When this happens, the port is muted and marked with red text in loopMidi.
+When this occurs, the port becomes muted and displays in red text in loopMidi.
 You can unmute the port by clicking the indicated button (with the port selected).

-If this is a frequent problem, you can change the detection parameters on the Advanced tab or disable the feedback detection altogether.
+If this is an ongoing issue, you can adjust the detection settings on the Advanced tab or turn off feedback detection completely.

 Contrary to when you are using the Generic Remote in Cubase, you need to configure the Stream Deck profile first, and then create buttons in the MIDI Remote and learn the commands used by the Stream Deck buttons.
 The button types in the MIDI Remote map very well to the button types in the plugin (button/knob/fader)